584F525F/584F525F.github.io/docs/Knowledge_Base/OS/Linux/Debian/Package_Management/dpkg.md

-???
-"Using DPKG - LOW LEVEL - Dependency Issues (BE AWARE)"
+??? info "Using DPKG - LOW LEVEL - Dependency Issues (BE AWARE)"

+??? info "List all installable packages in a directory"
-    #List all installable packages in a directory
+    ### List all installable packages in a directory
     ```
     cd <DIR>
     sudo dpkg -l